‘Loud boom’ caught on camera in Indiana believed to be meteor explosion - NewsBreak

 “There was a significant pulse of seismic energy recorded on our instruments at 12:44 p.m. yesterday,” geophysics professor Michael Hamburger said.
 “If this coincides with the timing of the reports, it is likely the result of the sonic disturbance experienced by local residents.”

 The American Meteor Society said it took two reports of meteor sightings yesterday afternoon.
-One of those reports came in from Columbus, the other from Bloomington.Woman who dropped off baby at Dayton hospital ID’d
+One of those reports came in from Columbus, the other from Bloomington.Florida hires forensic engineering firm to investigate deadly fall from tower ride

 Based on those reports the society was able to triangulate the impacted location and said it was likely a “fireball meteor.”